 - Candle making kit

 Start by preparing your mould.
 Make sure it’s clean and dry on the inside.
 The size of the wick you use depends completely on how large your mould is — candles of up to 5cm (2”) diameter need a thin wick, 5cm-10cm (2-4”) need a medium-sized wick, and 10cm (4”) plus require large wicks.
+You can learn how to make your own candlewick here on Gathered too.
 Choose the appropriate size, and cut a piece that’s 10cm (4”) longer than the mould.

 Thread your wick through the hole at the bottom of the mould and tie a knot.